jwbuitenhuis/topn/README.md

     q)estimate:stats[`avg]+stats[`dev]*xn 1-n%stats[`count];

-### All data in one corner
+### Not distributed at all

     q)list:(10000000#0.0),100.0

 There's no real value to an estimate here.
 All we'd need to do is make sure that the algorithm doesn't run away or takes way longer.
 I used this to verify the worst case scenario.

-## Converging
+## Finding the threshold
-Now that we have a decent estimate we can try to converge on a threshold value.
+I'm making the assumption that normal distributions will on average occur more often in real life scenarios.
+You can always plugin the even estimate if that suits you better.
+So now that we have a decent estimate we can start converging on a threshold value.

 Starting from our initial estimate, we can double the distance until the population is larger than 100.
 We're okay with more, not with less.
 The *over* adverb offers an overload that takes a predicate function.
-We can start with our estimate and iterate until the predicate function returns 1b.
+We can start with our estimate and iterate until the predicate function returns 0b.
 To measure the population at a given threshold we can omit the right argument for the > operator.

     n>sum list>

 When placed within parentheses or brackets, this yields a projected function that can be called, without the currying we'd need to do since q only sees local and global scope, but not variables in the outer function:

     {[n;list;x] n>sum list x}[n;list]

 The iterator will start with the estimate, assess the population at that threshold, and if it's smaller than the desired 100, call the iteration function which will move it to left, doubling the distance from the max value.
-Since there is a possibility that the estimate is more than the max the distance is made absolute:

     q)threshold:{[top;x]top- 2*abs top-x}[max list]/[n>sum list>;estimate]